Top AI Models

 PricingCheck the latest prices at the official website

 Free tier with limited daily usage.
-Pro: $20/month, includes Claude Opus and GPT-4 access, higher limits, and longer memory.
-Pro+: $30/month with additional daily queries and video calling.
+Pro: $20/month, includes Claude 3.5 and GPT-4 access, higher limits, and longer memory.
+Pro+: $30/month with additional daily queries and extended features.
 API pricing varies by model.

 by DeepSeek

-A powerful Chinese-developed AI model with exceptional mathematical and coding capabilities.
-Features a 128K token context window and competitive performance across reasoning benchmarks.
+A family of powerful AI models from China with exceptional mathematical and coding capabilities.
+Includes DeepSeek R1 (reasoning model) and DeepSeek V3, featuring 128K token context windows and competitive performance across benchmarks.

 Pros